 On August 1, 1966, just hours after killing his mother and wife, Charles Whitman, twenty-five, entered the Tower on the campus of the University of Texas in Austin.
-Armed with four rifles and other guns he shot and killed fourteen more people before he was killed by police.
+Armed with four rifles and other guns he killed three people in the tower and then went to the observation deck on the twenty-eighth floor, where he shot and killed eleven more people before he was killed by police.

 In Fort Worth during the weeks that followed it seemed as if the tortured soul of Charles Whitman were still pulling the trigger.

 Five days after Whitman’s sniper rampage, two young men from Falls County shot to death two teenage boys near Burleson and raped and fatally strangled the boys’ teenage female companion.